-Lori has served as the Chairperson of the Palm Beach County Delegation, Chair of the Women’s Caucus, as well as a variety of leadership roles in the Democratic Caucus.
-Throughout her tenure in the Florida House of Representatives, Lori has tirelessly advocated to ensure all Floridians have adequate health care, that our educational system is properly funded, that women’s rights are protected, and that Florida’s number one priority remains economic prosperity for its citizens.
-From 2011 – 2016, she was named a Middle Class Champion by Progress Florida, Florida Watch Action, and America Votes.
-In her spare time, Lori enjoys playing tennis, skiing, hiking, traveling, and reading.
+Lori has served as the Chair of the Palm Beach County Delegation, Chair of the Women’s Caucus, Rules Chair for the Senate Democratic Caucus, as well as in a variety of other leadership roles.
+Throughout her tenure in the House and the Senate, Lori has advocated to ensure that all Floridians have access to quality healthcare, that our public schools are properly funded, that women’s rights are protected, and that Florida’s number one priority remains economic prosperity.
+Between 2011 and 2016, she was named a Middle Class Champion by Progress Florida, Florida Watch Action and America Votes.
+In her spare time, Lori enjoys playing tennis, skiing, hiking, traveling and reading.

-Lori and Jeff Ganeles have been married for over 34 years and have two children, Caryn and Steven.
+Lori and her husband, Dr. Jeffrey Ganeles, have been married for 38 years and share two children, Caryn and Steven.